racket/racket/racket/src/rktio/README.txt

  * always non-blocking;

- * independent of global state (except on Windows, where internal global state is managed appropriately with locks), so that it works with or without threads; and
+ * independent of global state (except on Windows, where internal global state is managed appropriately with locks, and except for Unix process handling without pthreads), so that it works with or without threads; and

  * easily callable though a FFI.